Where and how to find the best developers in 2020?

-As one knows, recruitment is a time and money consuming process.
-Nevertheless, you may find it sometimes necessary to extend your tech team and in such a way let your business get on the higher level.
-At DevsData, we have gone through multiple recruitment cases and now advise our clients to ask yourself a few vital questions before contacting a professional recruitment agency.
-Finding an answer to these questions may save you piles of dollar bills.
-Here we go!
+Look, recruitment is a time and money-consuming process.
+Nevertheless, you may find it sometimes necessary to extend your tech team to drive business growth.
+At DevsData, we’ve successfully recruited hundreds of engineers and now advise our clients to ask themselves a few vital questions before contacting a professional recruitment agency.
+Answering these questions could yield major savings.
+Here we go.

-Taking the mentioned above into account, you should take a close look at your project and assess what programming skills you require from an IT professional.
+You should take a close look at your project and assess what type of programming skills you require from an IT professional (a.k.a freelance programmer) that you’re looking to hire.
+You would expect a different set of skills for mobile app development than for web development.
 Individual coding languages are valued differently on the market, and thus, according to the data, a Golang developer, for instance, can earn up to 30% more compared to Python, Ruby or C# programmer.

-That, combined with the popularity of certain languages, speed and comfort of development, number of people on the market well-versed in specific technologies, are important factors influencing the project budget, and more importantly – cost of potential future maintenance.
+That, combined with the popularity of certain languages, speed, and comfort of development, and the number of people on the market well-versed in specific technologies, are all important factors influencing the hiring budget, and more importantly – the cost of potential future maintenance.

 Indeed, there are projects that definitely require an in-depth business understanding and comprehensive technical expertise from engineers.
 In such a case, we advise you to reach out to engineers from Asia and Eastern Europe.
-Salary surveys conducted across different countries prove that an experienced senior programmer may expect even 3 times lower salary in European countries, than in the US!
+Salary surveys conducted across different countries prove that an experienced senior programmer in the US may expect three times more in salary than their European counterparts!

 DevsData is in possession of a vast network of contractors, including ex-tech leads and ex-employees of corporations like Goldman Sachs, Morgan Stanley and unicorn startups, both in the EU and Asia.

-Ask yourself a question: Why do I need an IT specialist?
+Ask yourself: Why do I need an IT specialist?
 Some projects require a programmer to be well acquainted with the company’s operations.
-Taking software maintenance as an example, you sometimes may expect a developer to know a certain product or a program like the back of his hand.
-Only in such a case, he is able to ensure professional customer service and maintain a customer-oriented approach.
+Take software maintenance – sometimes it’s essential that a developer knows a product or a program like the back of their hand to ensure a professional level of client service.

-On the other hand, sometimes it is worth hiring an independent freelance contractor for your project.
-He may bring a fresh look at the problem the programmers face and design out-of-the-box solutions that will substantively boost the efficiency of your program.
+On the other hand, sometimes it’s worth hiring independent freelance programmers for your project.
+They may bring a fresh perspective and design out-of-the-box solutions that will substantially boost the efficiency of your program.

-Undoubtedly, the experience matters on the job market, particularly in the tech industry.
-An engineer with 10+ years of experience will definitely create effective software for your project, no matter if you need a mobile app or a Big Data solution.
+An engineer with 10+ years of long-term experience will definitely create effective software for your project, whether you need a mobile app or a big data solution.

-On the other hand, your project might not necessarily be complicated to the extent that you need to hire a senior-level developer.
+On the other hand, your project might not necessarily be complicated enough to warrant a senior-level developer.
 Take a close look at the technology you use and the complexity of your problem and consider hiring a mid or even a junior programmer, to save some cash!

-On top of that, as if the things were not already complicated enough, we find that years of experience are often overemphasized.
-A smart, talented engineer with 5 or 6 years of relevant experience that is dynamic and up to date with recent standard could bring much more value to your project than someone with 15 years of experience, but unmotivated, or with the experience no to relevant to needs, or simply put – a person with the years of work history on the resume, but lacking the necessary acumen or resourcefulness, or – a “brainpower”.
+And while experience can be important, we wouldn’t overlook engineers with slightly shorter resumes.
+A smart, talented engineer with 5 or 6 years of relevant experience that is dynamic and up to date with recent standard could bring much more value to your long-term project than someone with 15 years of experience who’s unmotivated, or with the experience not relevant to needs.

 Now let us move on to discussing the top 11 characteristics a reliable programmer should have.
-Make sure to always check your potential engineer regarding the following traits.
+In order to find programmers, make sure to always check your potential engineer regarding the following traits, not only in the interview process.
 If he has them all (or almost all) then he is definitely a candidate worth hiring.

-One quality you should look for in your initial stages is how they handle complex problems.
-While math sounds like a pretty simple step for most people, it is crucial to this job to possess high-level problem-solving skills.
+One quality you should look for in your initial interviews is how well they handle complex problems.
+While math sounds like a pretty simple step for most people, it is crucial for programmers to possess high-level problem-solving skills.
 This kind of skill is especially evident with people who know how to crunch their numbers.

-There are a lot of different approaches to train problem-solving skills.
+There are a lot of different options to train analytical skills.
 One of them is solving programming Katas.
 These are challenges in which users have to write specific algorithms in order to solve certain challenges.
-Every single problem can be solved in a lot of different ways and by comparing those solutions in terms of performance, memory efficiency, and overall correctness, it is possible to distinguish a beginner from an experienced programmer (or, at least we find it a good indicator).
+Every single problem can be solved in a lot of different ways and by comparing those solutions in terms of performance, memory efficiency, and overall correctness, it’s possible to distinguish a beginner from an experienced programmer (at least we find it to be a good indicator).

-Be aware, during the recruitment or vetting process, it is got the goal to test their knowledge of algorithms or data structures – indeed more often than not that information is easily forgotten after graduation as it is not essential to day to day engineering work – yet what should be checked instead is how they handle hard problems, how do they think, how quickly can they come up with a solution, if they do mistakes along the way, do they spot them and correct quickly, or are the mistakes left in the final solution.
+The goal of the interview process should not be to test a programmer’s knowledge of algorithms or data structures – indeed more often than not that information is easily forgotten after graduation as it is not essential to day to day engineering work.
+What should be checked instead is how do they handle hard problems, how do they think, how quickly can they come up with a solution, if they do mistakes along the way, do they spot them and correct quickly, or are the mistakes left in the final solution?

-In a nutshell, we are a big believer that a good engineer is not a walking encyclopedia, yet a very sharp and dynamic person able to build a good solution, quickly, and even for complex problems.
+In a nutshell, we are a big believer in the notion that a good engineer is not a walking encyclopedia Instead, they’re a very sharp and dynamic person able to build a good solution, quickly, even (or perhaps, especially) for complex problems.

 Programmers do not work alone.
-They are often a part of a team wherein they collaborate to produce the product you need for your business.
-Rapid development would especially need constant communication within the team.
-It is a common practice for these teams to use Agile Development Frameworks such as Scrum Framework.
+They are often a part of a team, collaborating to produce the products you need for your business.
+Rapid development environments would especially need constant communication within the team.
+It’s a common practice for these teams to use Agile Development Frameworks such as Scrum Framework.
 To sum it up, Scrum involves daily meetings and collaboration within the team.

-Here is where you should start breaking the image of a programmer as an anti-social typical nerd.
-That is, by no means, necessarily true.
 A programmer who lacks the ability to communicate clearly will hit a roadblock in these meetings.
-Even if he/she is really smart and has the years of experience, it could be that he miscommunicates or misunderstands the priorities set in a project resulting in suboptimal budget utilization.
+Even if they’re really smart and have years of experience, they might miscommunicate or misunderstand the priorities set in a project resulting in suboptimal budget utilization.